 - 9.1 Minimum quality control (QC) requirements are initial demonstration of laboratory capability, analysis of laboratory reagent blanks, laboratory fortified matrix samples, and laboratory fortified blanks.
+The MDL (2) must also be determined for each analyte.
+The analyst should institute quality control practices to ensure that the brand and lot of LSE media being used show reliable recoveries of method analytes.
 The laboratory must maintain records to document the quality of the data generated.
-Additional quality control practices are recommended. - 9.2 Laboratory Reagent Blanks (LRB) -- Before processing any samples, the analyst must analyze a LRB to demonstrate that all deactivated glassware or plasticware, and reagent interferences are reasonably free of contamination.
+Additional quality control practices are recommended. - 9.2 LABORATORY REAGENT BLANKS (LRB) -- Before processing any samples, the analyst must analyze a LRB to demonstrate that all deactivated glassware or plasticware, and reagent interferences are reasonably free of contamination.
 In addition, each time a set of samples is extracted or reagents are changed, a LRB must be analyzed.
+If within the retention time window (Sect.
+11.4.2) of the analyte of interest, the LRB produces a peak that would prevent the determination of that analyte, determine the source of contamination and eliminate the interference before processing samples.

+9.3 INITIAL DEMONSTRATION OF CAPABILITY

-If within the retention time window (Section 11.3.2) of the analyte of interest, the LRB produces a peak that would prevent the determination of that analyte, determine the source of contamination and eliminate the interference before processing samples. - 9.3 Initial Demonstration of Capability - 9.3.1 Prepare laboratory fortified blanks (LFBs) at analyte concentrations of 100 $\mu$ g/L. With a syringe, add 25 $\mu$ L of the stock standard (Section 7.14.2) to at least four 250 mL aliquots of reagent water and analyze each aliquot according to procedures beginning in Section 11.2. - 9.3.2 Calculate the recoveries, relative standard deviation (RSD), and the MDL.
-The recovery (R) values should be within $\pm 30\%$ of the R values listed in Table 2 for at least three of four consecutive samples.
+9.3.1 Prepare laboratory fortified blanks (LFBs) at analyte concentrations of $100 \,\mu\text{g/L}$.
+With a syringe, add 25 μL of the stock standard (Sect.

+- 7.15.2) to at least four 250 mL aliquots of reagent water and analyze each aliquot according to procedures beginning in Sect.
+11.2. - 9.3.2 Calculate the recoveries and relative standard deviation (RSD).
+The recovery (R) value for each sample, should be within ± 30% of the fortified amount.
 The RSD of the mean recovery should be less than 30%.
-The MDL must be sufficient to meet the requirements of the SDWA regulations.
-For analytes that fail this critera, initial demonstration procedures should be repeated. - 9.3.3 The initial demonstration of capability is used primarily to preclude a laboratory from analyzing unknown samples via a new, unfamiliar method prior to obtaining some experience with it.
-As laboratory personnel gain experience with this method the quality of the data should improve beyond the requirements stated in Section 9.3.2. - 9.4 The analyst is permitted to use other HPLC columns, HPLC conditions, or detectors to improve separations or lower analytical costs.
-Each time such method modifications are made, the analyst must repeat the procedures in Section 9.3. - 9.5 Laboratory Fortified Blanks (LFB) - 9.5.1 The laboratory must analyze at least one LFB sample per sample set (all samples extracted within a 24-hour period).
-The fortified concentration of each analyte in the LFB should be 10 times the MDL.
-If the recovery of either analyte falls outside the control limits (Section 9.5.2), that analyte is judged out of control, and the source of the problem must be identified and resolved before continuing analyses.
+For analytes that fail this critera, initial demonstration procedures should be repeated. - 9.3.3 For each analyte, determine the MDL.
+Prepare a minimum of 4-7 LFBs (7 is recommended) at a low concentration.
+Fortification concentrations in Table 1 may be used as a guide, or use calibration data obtained in Section 10 to estimate a concentration for each analyte that will produce a peak with a 3-5 times signal to noise response.
+Extract and analyze each according to Sections 11 and 12.
+It is recommended that these LFBs be prepared and analyzed over a period of several days, so that day to day variations are reflected in precision measurements.
+Calculate mean recovery and standard deviation for each analyte.
+Use the standard deviation and the equation in Section 13 to calculate the MDL. - 9.3.4 The initial demonstration of capability is used primarily to preclude a laboratory from analyzing unknown samples via a new, unfamiliar method prior to obtaining some experience with it.
+As laboratory personnel gain experience with this method the quality of the data should improve beyond the requirements stated in Sect.
+9.3.2. - 9.4 The analyst is permitted to use other HPLC columns, HPLC conditions, or HPLC detectors to improve separations or lower analytical costs.
+Each time such method modifications are made, the analyst must repeat the procedures in Sect.
+9.3.

+9.5 LABORATORY FORTIFIED BLANKS